brendt/stitcher.io/src/content/blog/2020-02-04-boolean-flags.md

 Of those 16 bytes, there's 8 reserved per `zval` to store a payload in; that's 64 bits!

 Now, as a precursor, let's make clear that you probably will never need these kinds of micro-optimisations.
 Boolean bitmasks are often used in game development, compilers and the like, because they are very memory-efficient.
-In web applicationbs, though, you can be assured you will probably never need them.
+In web applications, though, you can be assured you will probably never need them.

 Nevertheless, it's a cool, geeky thing to know, and possible in PHP.